Wago-Norge/Docker-Support-and-Documentation/MQTT/README.md

 This folder will contain several useful documents to help you utilize WAGO.

 ### Prerequisites
 MQTT must be enabled in Web Based Management.
 Go to WBM > Cloud Connectivity and enter the necessary settings.
 Make sure to enable the service.
-Here are the settings we normally use:
+Here are the settings we normally use for testing:
 ```
 Cloud platform: MQTT AnyCloud
 Clean Session: No